copplab/interpretable-ML-alloy-microstructure/README.md

 ## Usage
 1. Training Regression Models
-Run the following script to train and evaluate several regression models:
+Run the following script to train and the accuracy of training dataset.

 2. Decision Tree Regression
-To run a regression model using a decision tree:
+To generate decision trees used to further evaluate feature importance and interactions.

 3. Feature Selection with BorutaShap
-To determine the most important features for classifying deformation twinning:
+Used to determine the most important features for classifying deformation twinning:

 4. Hyperparameter Tuning
-To optimize model hyperparameters using cross-validated grid search:
+To optimize model hyperparameters using cross-validated grid search

 ## Citation
 If you use this code or datasets in your work, please cite the following paper: